StereoKit/StereoKit/docs/Pages/Reference/UI/Text.md

 ---
 layout: default
 title: UI.Text
 description: Displays a large chunk of text on the current layout.
 This can include new lines and spaces, and will properly wrap once it fills the entire layout!
+Text uses the UI's current font settings, which can be changed with UI.Push/PopTextStyle.
 ---
 # [UI]({{site.url}}/Pages/Reference/UI.html).Text